In our part 1 post about software product development, we talked about how a successful…

 The most successful software development projects are the ones that combine an innovative idea with a clear need in the marketplace.”

-3. Turn Your Idea into a Usable Product
+3. Turn Your Web or Mobile Idea into a Usable Product

 This is when you really get into developing a viable, usable product.
 All great software, regardless of the purpose and design, is crafted by practicing the fundamental concept of continuous iteration, resulting in the creation of a Minimum Viable Product, or MVP.

 Defining your MVP is a technique in which your new software product or application is developed with sufficient features to satisfy early adopters.
 On a more basic level, it means that you launch your software with the intention of monitoring user feedback and implementing updates that improve the software later.